lukaabra/SubCrawl/README.md

 This is a project I started as a way to learn Python 3 and to get familiar with the process of creating an application.
 I chose this theme because I could find use out of it (everyone needs subtitles from time to time).
 I know this type of application probably already exists and that is why I stated already that the primary reason for making this is to learn and grow as a developer. :mortar_board:

+### Usage

+Simply download the repository and run `main.py`.
+The GUI (example below) will be opened and you can start using the app!

 ![GUI example](ui_example.png "GUI example")

 ### How?